hapax/hapax.github.io/assets/simple-physics.md

 [F] = [m a] = [m]\times \left[\frac{v}{t}\right] = \frac{ML}{T^2}.
 $$

-Remarkably, we can sometimes *reverse* this process, and determine the physical laws relating quantities from their dimensions!
+The point of dimensional analysis is that you can sometimes *reverse* this process, and determine the physical laws from dimensions!
-Once again, this is easier to show with examples than abstract descriptions.
+Let's see how.

 ### 2.1.
 Pendulous pumpkins <a id="sec-2-1" name="sec-2-1"></a>

-Suppose we attach the old pumpkin to a length of string and give it a kick.
+Suppose we attach an old pumpkin to a length of string and give it a kick.
 Gravity will pull on the pumpkin, causing it to oscillate back and forth with some period of oscillation $t$.